Hackmain/filesearch-dir/README.md

 Appends rows containing the search term to the results list. search_in_accdb_chunk(file_path, search_term):
 Connects to an Access database (ACCDB file).
-Executes an SQL query to find rows where the specified column contains the search term.
 Returns the query results.
 search_files_parallel(directory, search_term):
 Walks through the specified directory.